Leafyfied/Retro-Docs-Variable-page/Properties/Transparency.md

 >then down below will be the value box

->in the value box choose number and set any number
+>in the value box choose number and set any number from 0 to 1

 **Usage through Manual property**